Cinabutts/MaterialUtilities/docs/pbr_import.md

 So for imports into an Octane material setup we can add (if enabled) a *Color space* node for each unique color space.
 We will also add one *Color space* node connected to just *RGB images*, and one connected to just *Grayscale images* (So if the color map is ACES, but the rest is sRGB you'll get one *Color space* node for ACES, one for sRGB color, one for sRGB greyscale).

 **NB:** For the *Color space* nodes to work correctly, you **do need** some kind of OCIO config set in the Octane Add-on settings.
-(*Material Utilities* assumes that the config loaded is the official ACES config, if not the default "IDs" might not be compatible, if so, you can manually change the mapping by looking for `mu_ocio_colorspace_map` in `enum_values.py`)
+(*Material Utilities Unofficial* assumes that the config loaded is the official ACES config, if not the default "IDs" might not be compatible, if so, you can manually change the mapping by looking for `mu_ocio_colorspace_map` in `enum_values.py`)

 **NB2:** Currently (v.
 27.16.3, 2023-07-02) the Addon version does not fully support *Color space* nodes (they don't get added to the Octane Node Tree).
 In Octane Blender (v.
 27.12) changes to the *Color space* node wont trigger an update, you need to change something else (like toggling the *Invert* option on a texture).